mazzy89/consensys/README.md

 - Use DNS validation for certificate issuance
 - Configure TLS certificates through annotations at the Gateway API Gateway level

-This would ensure secure HTTPS communication for all Besu node endpoints while maintaining automated certificate lifecycle management.
+This would ensure secure HTTPS communication for all the endpoints while maintaining automated certificate lifecycle management.